1. Partner with your advisor

 7. Ask for Letters of Evaluation.

 Speak with your advisor or anyone else who you’ve asked to write a letter on your behalf (i.e. a professor you’ve had for several classes, or the person supervising your lab work ) early in order to give them time to write a letter of evaluation for you.
 This is especially important if the letter needs to address any extenuating circumstances that may have affected your grades, or provide perspective on challenges you may have encountered.

 8. Loop in your parents.

-There is a lot of information available to help you understand the.
+There is a lot of information available to help you understand the financial aid process.
 Check out the available resources and tools on AAMC’s FIRST website.
 Here you will find videos, fact sheets, and tools specifically created for medical students and applicants.

 9. Familiarize yourself with AMCAS.

 The American Medical College Application Service® (AMCAS®) is the AAMC's centralized medical school application processing service.
 No matter the number of medical schools you want to apply to, using AMCAS, you just submit one online application and everything gets disseminated to the schools you’ve chosen.
 The application is extensive, and not the kind of thing you’ll complete in one sitting.
 You’ll need to enter personal statements and all the coursework you’ve taken, so it’s a good idea to familiarize yourself with what’s involved so you can be ready and organized when it’s time to get started.

 Visit with family and friends, travel, or participate in hobbies you may not have as much time for once you are attending medical school.
 Use this time as a chance to relax, reflect, and energize yourself for the years to come.